This study was published on Feb 25, 2015.

 - Women as percent of the tech workforce

 - Income after housing cost (average tech income for women minus average annual cost of housing, to control for affordability)

-- Three year employment growth for women in tech
+- Four-year employment growth for women in tech

 In our analysis we only considered cities with at least 200,000 residents, and cities with a large enough tech workforce to have statistically reliable data.2 For the 54 cities that met those criteria, we ranked each one according to the above four factors.

 Finally, we averaged the four rankings for each city, giving 30% weight to each of the first two factors, and 20% weight to net pay and employment growth, and applied a score from 0-100 based on that average ranking.
 To score a perfect 100, a city would have to be ranked first in each factor, while a city ranked last in each factor would score a zero.
 The results, below, are the best cities for women in tech.